flood-io/ruby-jmeter/README.md

 ### Running a JMeter Test Plan on flood.io

-As the gem name implies, you can also execute JMeter test plans on flood.io using our API.
+You can also execute JMeter test plans on flood.io using our API.
 To do so, you require an account and API token.
-If you don't know your token, sign in to the Grid and [generate a new token](http://flood.io/api).
+If you don't know your token, sign in to [flood.io](https://flood.io/api) and check your account settings.

-To execute the test on the Grid, call the `grid` method on the test and pass it the API token like this.
+To execute the test on flood.io, call the `grid` method on the test and pass it the API token like this.

 ```ruby
 test do